ghc-proposals/ghc-proposals/proposals/0370-modifiers.rst

    have a known type if declared with a type signature.
 Alternatively, the modifier may have a top-level type signature.

-9. A modifier of type ``Multiplicity`` changes the multiplicity of the following arrow, preceding pattern-bound variable (but only on the top level of a lambda pattern), or preceding record field.
+10. A modifier of type ``Multiplicity`` changes the multiplicity of the following arrow, preceding pattern-bound variable of a lambda (but only when the lambda binds just one variable), or preceding record field.
     Multiple modifiers of type ``Multiplicity`` on the same arrow are not allowed.
     Any other use of a modifier is an error.

-10. ``-XLinearTypes`` implies ``-XModifiers``.
+11. ``-XLinearTypes`` implies ``-XModifiers``.

+12. Future modifiers will be put *before* the element they modify.
+Alternatively, a modifier can be put directly before a syntactic closer or separator, such as ``;`` or ``where`` or ``)``.

+13. Modifiers with an unknown meaning produce a warning, controlled by ``-Wunknown-modifiers``.
+They are otherwise ignored.
+(However, in order to know that a modifier is unknown, it still must be parsed, renamed, and type-checked.)

 Examples
 --------
 Here are some examples that will be accepted or rejected with this proposal::